SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *I have a crush on Pinkie.*

-"Thank you Rarity, it's a yes."
+"Thank you, Rarity, it's a yes."

 "You're welcome, I'll see you two later.
 Bye, darlings, and good luck to the both of you."